elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-key-differences-between-observational-and-experimental-studies-in-empirical-approaches-to-animal-behavior.md

 url: /learn/sociology/questions/what-are-the-key-differences-between-observational-and-experimental-studies-in-empirical-approaches-to-animal-behavior
 score: -1.0
 related_article1:
-    id: 166352
+    id: 166346
-    title: What is kin selection, and how does it relate to conceptual approaches in animal behavior?
+    title: >-
+        How does the optimal foraging theory use cost-benefit analysis to predict animal foraging behavior?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-kin-selection-and-how-does-it-relate-to-conceptual-approaches-in-animal-behavior
+    url: /learn/sociology/questions/how-does-the-optimal-foraging-theory-use-costbenefit-analysis-to-predict-animal-foraging-behavior
 related_article2:
-    id: 166352
+    id: 166339
+    title: >-
-    title: What is kin selection, and how does it relate to conceptual approaches in animal behavior?
+        What are Tinbergen's four questions, and how do they help in understanding animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-kin-selection-and-how-does-it-relate-to-conceptual-approaches-in-animal-behavior
+    url: /learn/sociology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article3:
+    id: 166347
+    title: >-
+        What are some behavioral responses animals might exhibit in response to environmental changes?
+    subject: Sociology
+    url: /learn/sociology/questions/what-are-some-behavioral-responses-animals-might-exhibit-in-response-to-environmental-changes
+related_article4:
     id: 166339
+    title: >-
-    title: What are Tinbergen's four questions, and how do they help in understanding animal behavior?
+        What are Tinbergen's four questions, and how do they help in understanding animal behavior?
     subject: Sociology
     url: /learn/sociology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
-related_article4:
-    id: 166351
-    title: How do theoretical approaches, such as mathematical models, contribute to the study of animal behavior?
-    subject: Sociology
-    url: /learn/sociology/questions/how-do-theoretical-approaches-such-as-mathematical-models-contribute-to-the-study-of-animal-behavior
 related_article5:
-    id: 166337
+    id: 166344
-    title: What are some examples of brood parasitism involving the Red-backed Fairywren and the Brush Cuckoo?
+    title: >-
+        How does cultural transmission occur in animals, and what role does social learning play?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-examples-of-brood-parasitism-involving-the-redbacked-fairywren-and-the-brush-cuckoo
+    url: /learn/sociology/questions/how-does-cultural-transmission-occur-in-animals-and-what-role-does-social-learning-play
 ---

 &nbsp;